Choo-Choo-Oreo/aNCFO_cco/documentation/error_log.md

 [no_game_date][database_scoped_variables.cpp:266]: invalid database object for effect/trigger: integrated_convoy_defence. use var:var_name to explicitly use variables in effects/triggers
 [no_game_date][database_scoped_variables.cpp:266]: invalid database object for effect/trigger: submarine_offensive_bs. use var:var_name to explicitly use variables in effects/triggers
 [no_game_date][database_scoped_variables.cpp:266]: invalid database object for effect/trigger: carrier_battlegroups. use var:var_name to explicitly use variables in effects/triggers
-[no_game_date][database_scoped_variables.cpp:266]: invalid database object for effect/trigger: repair_ship. use var:var_name to explicitly use variables in effects/triggers
 [no_game_date][database_scoped_variables.cpp:266]: invalid database object for effect/trigger: improved_medium_heavy_battery. use var:var_name to explicitly use variables in effects/triggers
 [no_game_date][database_scoped_variables.cpp:266]: invalid database object for effect/trigger: gas_turbine. use var:var_name to explicitly use variables in effects/triggers
 [no_game_date][doctrine_triggers.cpp:97]: Invalid doctrine in has_doctrine trigger